Latvia in facts

 Export and import

-The main importers to Latvia are Lithuania, Germany, Poland, Estonia, and the Netherlands.
+The main importers to Latvia are Lithuania, Germany, Poland, Estonia, and the Finland.
 Latvia’s main imported goods are machinery and equipment, agricultural and food products, vehicles, mineral products.

 Contacts